kivy/kivy-ios/README.md

       pip3 install kivy-ios

-Additionally you would need few system dependencies and configuration.
+Additionally, you would need a few system dependencies and configuration.

 - Xcode 10 or above, with an iOS SDK and command line tools installed: